ExplodeC0de/ExplodeC0de/README.md

 ```

 ## About me:
-- Founder and Development Lead of PyIQ
+- Founder and Head Developer of PyIQ
+- Founder of EC Services (Get cheap discord bots)
 - Owner of [Bob-the-Bot](https://github.com/Bob-the-Bot1/Bob-the-Bot)
 - YouTuber with 500+ subscribers
 - Loves Walks